Christmas Tree Sales - 2021

 Our relationship with Pedro goes back many years and we treasure it greatly.
 He has been very generous with his support for us, and we have been generous with our support to him.
 We hope to continue this relationship for many years to come.

-The tree sale has always been a large group effort and has been successful because of the hard work and contributions of many volunteers within (and even some outside) the congregation.
-Working together, we have made friends with new church members and deepened friendships with those we have known longer.
+The tree sale has always been a large group effort and has been successful because of the hard work and contributions of many volunteers within (and even some outside) the congregation, including the scouts from Troop 100.
+There is a task for everyone: constructing the lot, unloading the deliveries, serving the customers, and providing important support functions.
+Working together, we make new friends and get to know our old friends better.
 We know the sale is a positive outreach activity for us to interact with people in the neighborhood, proven by the large number of repeat customers.

 Several key people have been mentioned in this story, but there are likely many more that I have not mentioned.
 If I missed an important contribution or detail, please let me know and I will add it to the story.